 As we discussed above, there are several reasons and solutions to fix the IMS error.
 If your Samsung phone displays the “com.sec.imsservice has stopped” error message frequently, you may follow the steps below to solve the IMS service error permanently.

-- Check any recently downloaded app which may cause the problem
+- Check any recently downloaded app that may cause the problem

 - Restart your Android.